Erie SeaWolves at New Hampshire Fisher Cats - Game Notes

 - Erie is now 20-7 in their past 27 games and 17 of those games have been decided by three runs or fewer

-- Tonight is the fourth of six meetings in 2019 between Erie and New Hampshire (August 2-4 at UPMC Park & August 9-11 at Northeast Delta Dental Stadium)
+- Tonight is the fifth of six meetings in 2019 between Erie and New Hampshire (August 2-4 at UPMC Park & August 9-11 at Northeast Delta Dental Stadium)

-- Erie leads the Eastern League with a .250 batting average while New Hampshire is fifth .241
+- Erie leads the Eastern League with a .250 batting average while New Hampshire is sixth at .240

 - The Fisher Cats lead the Eastern League with 210 doubles with 112 coming at Northeast Delta Dental Stadium

-- Erie pitching has held opponents to a .231 batting average which second-best in the league
+- Erie pitching has held opponents to a .230 batting average which tied for best in the league

-- Erie's defense is tied for first in fielding percentage (.983) while New Hampshire is tied for 10th in the league (.978)
+- Erie's defense is second in fielding percentage (.982) while New Hampshire is tied for 10th in the league (.978)

-- Erie's defense has committed just one error in its past 12 games

 - In 2018, Erie went 1-5 against New Hampshire and 1-2 at Northeast Delta Dental Stadium